crunchingdata/Emilio_Portfolio/README.md

 # [Power BI & Python Project 1: Cancer prediction with Machine Learning Classification](https://crunchingdata.github.io/Cancer_Prediction_ML_Python_and_Power_BI/)
 * Trained Extrem Gradient Boosting ML-Model on Python with Pycaret and exported it.
 * Created a Anaconda environment for Power BI and connected Power BI Desktop to it.
-* Applied in Power BI the trained Extrem Gradient Boosting ML-model for measuring performance on training-dataset numerically and visually with metrics and prediction of unseen dataset.
+* Applied in Power BI the trained Extrem Gradient Boosting ML-model for measuring performance with metrics numerically as visually on training-dataset and for prediction on unseen dataset.

 [![](/Images/cancer_predicition_ML.jpg)](https://app.powerbi.com/view?r=eyJrIjoiZjFkYzQ1ZjUtOGUwNi00MWU0LThkMWYtYzcyYzhmNzU5ZGFjIiwidCI6ImFlOTE5MDJhLTU0MWUtNGQzMi1iZGRmLTJiYzc2ZWQxZGE4MiJ9)